Marriage Tips for Newlyweds

 Second: Don’t let annoyances build up.

-If something is allowed to fester until is oozes out, it makes a mess.
+If something is allow to fester until is oozes out, it makes a mess.
 It’s best to take care of things at the beginning.
 Problems are easier to solve when they haven’t grown and anger has set in to where feelings are now the issue and both sides are locked into their position.

 Third: Stick to what the issue/problem is that’s bothering you.